Lucasfarmwald/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    I attempted to add a new toy in the front-end and watched the backend server console.
+Saw that it was a name error followed where the error was originating and found a typo "Toys" when it should be "Toy"

 - Update the number of likes for a toy

   - How I debugged:
+    watched the backend console as I clicked the like button.
+Saw that its throwing No content as part of the problem for the updated method.
+Saw that the method was not returning anything.
+Fixed issue by render json.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    Attempted to delete item, saw that it was showing there was no routes matching delete in the action controller.
+Added the destroy method and it worked fine.